AqueousSolution/reasearch_assistant_assessment/README.md

-This contains my answers to the assessment for the Research Assistant job
+This contains my answers to the assessment for the Research Assistant job at Buycoins

 My answers are divided into two parts
 a) The Code named proth.js